endjin/endjin-duckdb-examples/README.md

 if not: `CRTL + SHIFT + P` then select "Reopen in Container" from command menu.

-The Dev Container may take a few minnutes to build first time.
-This sets up everyting you need to run the code: Python environment, Python packages required and Azure CLI.
+The Dev Container may take a few minutes to build first time.
+This sets up everything you need to run the code: Python environment, Python packages required and Azure CLI.

 Once you are running inside the Dev Container, navigate to the `notebooks` folder where you will find a series Jupyter notebooks, each providing an example of using DuckDB.